GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

 Participants can utilize intellectual property developed prior to this Challenge as a part of their submission.
 Neither the U.S. Department of Transportation nor anyone acting on its behalf will obtain any rights in intellectual property developed prior to or during the conduct of this Challenge without the prior written consent of the Participant.
 By participating in the Challenge, the Participant is not granting rights in any patents, pending patent applications, or copyrights related to the technology described in their submission.
 However, by submitting their entry, the Participant is granting the U.S; Department of Transportation and any parties acting on its behalf certain limited rights as set forth herein.

-By virtue oftheir submission to this Challenge, Participants grant to the DOT, and any parties acting on their behalf the right to:
+By virtue of their submission to this Challenge, Participants grant to the DOT, and any parties acting on their behalf the right to:

 1. review the submission per the Stage I Judging Criteria;
 2. describe the submission in any materials created in connection with this Challenge; and
 3. screen and evaluate the submission per the Stage II Judging Criteria, if Participant is selected for Stage II.

 Participant further grants the DOT, and anyone acting on its behalf the right to publicize Participant's name and, as applicable, the name of Participant's team members and/or the name of any Entity that assisted in preparing Participant's submission.
 Such authority includes posting or linking to the Participant's submission on U.S. Department of Transportation websites, including the Challenge website, Participant's websites, and inclusion of the Participant's submission in any other media, worldwide.
-More speeifically, such authority includes the right to copy, distribute, publicly display and publicly perform all parts of Participant's submission.
+More specifically, such authority includes the right to copy, distribute, publicly display and publicly perform all parts of Participant's submission.

 #### Notes on Terminology

 1. This Challenge focuses specifically on vehicles operated exclusively by a Level 4 and 5 ADS, a level of automation at which human occupants are not expected to serve as a fallback, as long as the vehicle remains within the system's operational design domain.
 In its standard J3016 Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems, SAE International refers to such vehicles as ADSdedicated vehicles or ADS-DVs.
 DOT recognizes that some solutions proposed through this Challenge may also be applicable to dual-mode vehicles - capable of both driverless operation and operation by a conventional driver for a complete trip.
 2. In the Consolidated Appropriations Act of2018 (Public Law 115-14]), Congress reallocated $100 million for ". . . a highly automated vehicle (HAV) research and development program," a portion of which is being used to fund this Challenge.
 The accompanying Explanatory Statement further clarified: "Of the total amount provided, not less than $38,000,000 shall be used for direct research, including administrative expenses, on HAV and \[Advanced Driver Assistance System] technologies by the National Highway Traffic Safety Administration, the Federal Highway
 3. Administration, the Federal Motor Carrier Safety Administration, and the Federal Transit Administration, of which no more than $5,000,000 shall be for ADAS research.
 For the purposes of the agreement, HAV refers to technologies capable of the Society of Automotive Engineers (SAE) DOT Level 3, Level 4, or Level 5 automation, whereas ADAS refers to technologies capable of Level 1 or Level 2" (Division L, Title 1).
-DOT previously used the term HAY to refer to vehicles with Level 3-5 driving automation, but subsequently adopted the terminology in SAE J3016 Taxonomy and Definitionsfor Terms Related to On-Road Motor Vehicle Automated Driving Systems.
+DOT previously used the term HAV to refer to vehicles with Level 3-5 driving automation, but subsequently adopted the terminology in SAE J3016 Taxonomy and Definitionsfor Terms Related to On-Road Motor Vehicle Automated Driving Systems.

 ### Judging Criteria